 Diet with less sodium and more potassium has slight slimming effect

 If there is relatively less sodium and more potassium in your diet you'll automatically be a little slimmer.
-The link between slimness and the sodium-potassium ratio is not earth shatteringly strong, but it is observable write epidemiologists at the University of Texas Southwestern Medical Center in the American Journal of Clinical Nutrition.
+The link between slimness and the sodium-potassium ratio is not earth shatteringly strong, but it exists write epidemiologists at the University of Texas Southwestern Medical Center in the American Journal of Clinical Nutrition.

-Sodium & fat
+Sodium & body fat

 Some animal studies suggest that a diet containing large amounts of salt tends to facilitate the growth of fat deposits.
 [Obesity (Silver Spring).
 2007 Sep;15(9):2200-8.]
 A few years ago Finnish epidemiologists also reported that people who consumed large amounts of salt were slightly fatter than people with a healthier salt intake.